lhch9550/Quantify-Course-Impact/README.md

 The research suggests course_impact as a novel index to
 ![image](https://github.com/lhch9550/Quantify-Course-Impact/assets/74129302/104adb73-dbc6-494e-8627-3d3fe08dcdd9)

 The coverage of a course is the number of occupational or skill nodes each course node is connected to, while the k_i represents the degree of course node i within the projected monopartite course network.
-The defined influence range of each course is then obtained by dividing the course's coverage by the number of connecting lines, yielding the Course Impact Index.
+The Course Impact Index is then obtained by dividing the course's coverage by the number of connecting lines.
+The index divides the number of relevant jobs/skills by the number of similar courses, which considers the demand(coverage) and supply(degree) simultaneously.

 ## Result & Discussion